jdnichollsc/fruit-basket-project/README.md

 # Fruit Basket Project

+## Documentation

+- [Project Instructions](docs/INSTRUCTIONS.md) - Detailed instructions used to create the project
+- [Developer Onboarding](docs/ONBOARDING.md) - Guide for developers to get started with the codebase

 ## Overview

 The goal of this project is to test the understanding of core JS and React fundamentals.